 You can obtain prices for PCs by contacting the securities dealers selling and making a market in those PCs.
 You can obtain a list of PC dealers by contacting Investor Inquiry as shown under Additional Information.

-We may attempt to affect the liquidity and depth of the market for PCs through various activities, including:
+We support the liquidity and depth of the market for PCs through various activities, including: